Skip to content

 username: root

 MySQL database connection and behavior configuration.
-Initialization judgment logic: when both path and port are empty, the system considers initialization is needed, and the target database must be an empty database at this time.
+Initialization judgment logic: When both path and port are empty, the system considers initialization is needed.
+At this time, the target database must be an empty database.

 • auto-create: Whether to automatically create the database (if it doesn't exist)